 A few nights ago, I started reading Brené Brown’s most recent book, Rising Strong.
 I had a hunch she’d have a few things to teach me about leaning into discomfort, and I was right.
 There, on page one, in the middle of the very first paragraph, she writes:

 As a blogger, that’s exactly what I’m after.
 From the very depths of my soul, I feel the need to connect with others who, like me, find themselves questioning what they’re doing, where they’re going, what they’re thinking, and what others are thinking about what they’re doing, where they’re going, and what they’re thinking!
 Over-thinkers who know they need to slow down the conversations they’re having with themselves, get a handle on the negative self-talk, and just love themselves for who they are, without having to try so damn hard.
 That’s why I write posts like these.
 Yes, I’d love to make a living as a blogger, but first and foremost, I’m in it for the joy.

 Whatever you’re pursuing, if you want to get any sense of love, belonging or joy out of it, you’re going to need to get comfortable with being vulnerable.
 You’re going to have to show up without any guarantees and ask for help without expectations.
 So am I, which is why I’m making a commitment to myself right now to finally send out that email.
 Because at the end of the day, I’d rather risk being a blogger that no one likes than being a dreamer that never tried.

 Viv for today xo

-Oh, and if you like what you’ve just read, scroll up to the GET MY NEWSLETTER button and subscribe.
-I’ll deliver all future posts straight to your inbox.
+Before you leave … If you like what you’ve just read, sign up to RECEIVE MY WEEKLY NEWSLETTER and I’ll deliver all future posts straight to your inbox.